-Have you ever needed to shorten your URL for posting a message on Twitter, if you have really long URLs then you would need a tool to URL shortener, Sometimes you just need a shorter link.
+Have you ever needed to shorten your URL for posting a message on Twitter, if you have really long URLs then you would need a tool to a URL shortener, sometimes you just need a shorter link?

 What Link Shorteners Do